Priapos1004/IMP-utils/readme_files/plotting.md

 The x-/y-values and x-/y-error-values are used to create a linear fit with the [kafe2](https://github.com/PhiLFitters/kafe2) library.
 The parameters of the fit and also their errors will be logged in the console.

-If you input more than 5 y-value column names, the plot colors will no be unique anymore.
+If you input more than 5 y-value column names, the plot colors will not be unique anymore.

 ### linear plot example